gdmrw/BankApp/README.md

 ### User Login

 - Users can log in using their registered username and password.
-- Only correct username and password combinations will successfully log in.

 ### Deposit

 - Logged-in users can make deposits.
 - Deposit amounts must be valid positive numbers, formatted to two decimal places.
-- After a successful deposit, users can see their updated account balance.

 ### Withdrawal

 - Logged-in users can make withdrawals.
 - Withdrawal amounts must be valid positive numbers, formatted to two decimal places.
 - Users cannot withdraw more than their current account balance; if attempted, the withdrawal will fail.
-- After a successful withdrawal, users can see their updated account balance.

 ### Balance Inquiry

 - Logged-in users can check their current account balance.

 ## Error Handling